veshitala/Machine-learning/[ML] Forest cover/README.md

 - We use PCA and manual feature engeneering to generate new features

-- We use lightGBM, ExtraTreeClassifier, and RandomForestClassifier to generate "scores" for each class and use those as input for xgboost to generate the predictions
+- We use lightGBM, ExtraTreeClassifier, and RandomForestClassifier to generate scores that are used as input for xgboost to generate the predictions